 Even usability experts sometimes don’t agree on the interpretation of usability tests.
 Having multiple observers for the usability tests can help eliminate potential subjective biases from having only one experimenter.

-The experimenter and any observers must synthesize their observation notes, making care to note any points where the user showed an emotional response such as frustrations.
+The experimenter and any observers must synthesize their observation notes, taking care to note any points where the user showed an emotional response such as frustration.
 The group must then identify the functional issues or functional errors that were reported by most/all of the participants.

 If all users can successfully complete the tasks, that indicates the product is usable, but does not indicate whether the product is desirable or whether the value proposition is actually delivered.

 Hawthorne effect (the observer effect): Users may behave differently when attempting to complete a task due to their awareness of being observed.